Homegrown Since 1939

 The market also hosts events, such as cooking and canning demonstrations and an annual Halloween parade.

-The market is open July-Thanksgiving Day.
+The market is open July through Thanksgiving.